 The example below is based on the tables and the relationship between them reviewed in this post.
 Before you create a relationship between any two objects, you need to make sure the objects are created first (this may seem like an obvious thing, but if you are just getting started with Backendless, it can get lost in the shuffle), you see read about how to add objects using Backendless Console.

-In my example, I have two tables: Restaurant and Location.
+In our example, we have two tables: Restaurant and Location.
 You can see the schema of these tables below: